alibabacloud-howto/import-bulk-images/README.md

     You need an OSS bucket which contains image files.
 If you don't have any OSS bucket with image files, please follow [this document to create one](https://www.alibabacloud.com/help/doc-detail/31886.htm) to upload images.
 Please note **your Image Search instance and OSS must be in the same region**.

-## Step 1 - Prepare a increment.meta file
+## Step 1 - Prepare an increment.meta file

 To import image files from OSS to Image Search instance, you have to create a configuration file called [incremant.meta](https://www.alibabacloud.com/help/doc-detail/66580.htm#h3-import-images).
 The file contains list of image import task configuration.
 Each task configuration corresponds to one image.
 The following parameters are in each task configuration.